openlookeng/hetu-core/hetu-docs/en/functions/json.md

 The semantics of this function are broken.
 If the extracted element is a string, it will be converted into an invalid `JSON` value that is not properly quoted (the value will not be surrounded by quotes and any interior quotes will not be escaped).

-It is recommend against using this function.
-It cannot be fixed without impacting existing usages and may be removed in a future release.
+It is recommended against using this function.
+As these limitations cannot be fixed without impacting existing usages, this function will be deprecated and removed in future releases.

 Returns the element at the specified index into the `json_array`.
 The index is zero-based: